golemfactory/golem-js-preview-program/.github/ISSUE_TEMPLATE/golem-js-preview-program-submission.md

 - [ ] Text2Speech Server
 - [ ] Best Provider Selection

-## How was your experience with Golem JS Code Crush so far?
+## How was your experience with Golem JS Preview Program so far?

 [please answer here]